Back to the Drawing Board:

 Call for Abstracts

-Pan-GLASS 2026 will focus on the following main themes.
+Pan-GLASS 2026 will focus on the main themes mentioned below.
 For each of these themes, we are calling for studies relying on process-oriented diagnostics, modeling as well as new observational data and their synergy, applied to enhance our understanding and modeling capabilities of land-atmosphere interaction.
 The conference will revolve around the following core themes:

 Proposals for potential new community projects are particularly welcomed, including proposing a topic and possible approaches OR proposing specific activities in greater detail.